carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 ### Filtering available nf-core pipelines

-If you supply additional keywords after the command, the listed pipeline will be filtered.
+If you supply additional keywords after the list sub-command, the listed pipeline will be filtered.
 Note that this searches more than just the displayed output, including keywords and description text.

 Here we filter on the keywords **rna** and **rna-seq** .